mollycstark/Pocket-Personal-Trainer/README.md

 Known Issues:

 User errors
-- Check for any possible out of order clicking that could break application
+- Check for any possible out of order clicking that could break application for deployment?

 Display workout
 - Needs to display reps/sets